mehulagg/gitlab/doc/user/project/settings/index.md

 - Modified by users.
 - Non-modifiable.

-At a high-level, if a value in a compliance job is set, it cannot be changed or overridden by project-level configurations.
-If a value is not present in a compliance job, a project-level configuration may set it though.
-This could be desirable or not depending on your use case.
+At a high-level, if a value in a compliance job:

+- Is set, it cannot be changed or overridden by project-level configurations.
+- Is not set, a project-level configuration may set.

+Either might be wanted or not depending on your use case.

 There are a few best practices for ensuring that these jobs are always run exactly as you define them and that downstream, project-level pipeline configurations